LetheTheForgotten/Windows-Icon-Generator/README.md

 # Troubleshooting

+## small icon sizes

+The icons generated using pillow occasionally glitch and don't scale the icons properly with size, if this happens rerun the script or use the provided gimp alternative

+## Icons not appearing

 Windows hates consistency when it comes to icons, the best option to make sure they show up is a system restart.

 If you don't feel like doing that what I've found works consistently is opening and closing the customization tab of a single folder in the directory and then rerunning the script, this will usually cause all of the folders to automatically refresh.